 2008 Award for Excellence, Faculty of Health, Medicine, Nursing and Behavioural Sciences

-Dr Riddell is involved in a wide range of departmental, and Faculty committees:
+Dr Riddell is involved in a wide range of departmental, faculty and discipline committees:

 Member of the undergraduate and postgraduate Food and Nutrition Course Teams